YahooArchive/mojito/docs/dev_guide/intro/mojito_architecture.rst

 At the bottom of the stack, for the purposes of this discussion at least, is an implementation of the Node.js API.
-We use the Node.js API as the definition of an abstraction below which we may elect to deploy Node.js itself or an alternative implementation built atop another server-side JavaScript container.
+We use the Node.js API as the definition of an abstraction below, which we may elect to deploy Node.js or an alternative implementation built atop another server-side JavaScript container.

 This diagram shows the relationships among the Mojito application, the Mojito